-- enquiry with management and those charged with governance including with the Group's Accountable Officer regarding any known or suspected instances of fraud; - obtaining an understanding of the Group's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - discussion amongst the engagement team as to how and where fraud might occur in the financial statements; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; and - considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these.
+- Enquiry with management and those charged with governance including with the Group's Accountable Officer regarding any known or suspected instances of fraud; - Obtaining an understanding of the Group's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements: - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; and

+Considering remuneration incentive schemes and performance targets and the related and the related financial statement areas impacted by these.

-Based on our risk assessment, we considered the areas most susceptible to fraud to be areas involving accounting estimates and judgments, manual journals, revenue recognition policy and revenue recognised around the year end.
+Based on our risk assessment, we considered the areas most susceptible to fraud to be involving accounting estimates and judgments, management override of controls, revenue recognition policy and revenue recognised around the year end.